-Single App Mode operates similarly to Guided Access, but there are a few differences that make it a better choice for certain kiosk projects, specifically:
+Single App Mode operates similarly to Guided Access, disabling the Home button and locking the device to Kiosk Pro, but there are a few differences that make it a better choice for many kiosk projects, specifically:

 - In the scenario where an iPad becomes disconnected from power and the battery drains completely, the iPad shuts down.
 When it is reconnected to power and rebooted, an iPad in Single App Mode will relaunch the app and remain locked, where a device in Guided Access mode will return to the Home screen and disable Guided Access.